JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Renamed Auto-Level button and removed Ventrue clan popup test button.
 Added original Japanese and Russian words to translated subtitles.
 Unified formatting of newspaper articles and improved GUI issues.
+Lowered max framerate to 60 as this is supposed to fix UI issues.

 Graphics:
 +Restored Nosferatu eyeballs, many clan idles and several hand skins.